Individual, hand-built organic vessels, sculpture and objects inspired by nature and early civilisations

 The Private Members Bathing Club

-Sculpture based on Ancient Greek aesthetics and the homoerotic "bathing" trope of western art history during Pride Month.
+Sculpture based on Ancient Greek aesthetics and the homoerotic "bathing" trope of western art history.

 satellite2 gallery